European Parliament | 2022

 The governance of risk

 In governance and public affairs, being in control is a desirable state of affairs.
 Public opinion responds badly to the appearance of loss of control.
-Managing risk is a legitimate concern of governance, but it can also be a sensitive and difficult topic.
+Managing risk is a legitimate concern of governance but can also be a sensitive and difficult topic.

 Mitigation versus adaptation

 Risk analysis and evaluation give a starting point.
 But the identification of potential hazards should not be an end in itself.
 It should feed into a risk management strategy (Rausand, 2011).
-Risk management involves the identification and application of measures and policies to control or eliminate potential harms, based on judgements about the tolerability or otherwise of a given risk.
+Risk management involves identifying and applying measures and policies to control or eliminate potential harms based on judgements about the tolerability or otherwise of a given risk.
 For the present report, the risks to be managed are those that may harm the security, stability and prosperity of the EU.

 Aven & Renn (2009) ‘On risk defined as an event where the outcome is uncertain’.
 Journal of Risk Research, Vol. 12, No. 1, January 2009, 1–11, p.
 1.